-The emission from the corona can be described as a combination of the emission from the quiet Sun, coronal holes, and active regions (and trace contributions from smaller features such as filament channels, prominences, etc.).
-Each of these distinct features have their own characteristic emission spectrum determined by their unique plasma parameters, and the total solar spectrum is the sum of these spectra weighted by their respective covering fractions of the visible solar disk (e.g., Fontenla et al. 2017).
+and active regions (and trace contributions from smaller features such as filament channels, prominences, etc.).
+Each of these distinct features has its own characteristic emission spectrum determined by its unique plasma parameters, and the total solar spectrum is the sum of these spectra weighted by their respective covering fractions of the visible solar disk (e.g., Fontenla et al. 2017).
 With this description it is clear that the total solar spectrum will change as a function of solar activity as is observed.
 A priori we expect this variation to be continuous as features evolve and rotate on and off the disk and the overall level of activity changes with the solar cycle.
 However, the data suggest that this is not the case: we observe a rapid transition between the early period of EVE data, near solar minimum conditions, and the later period around solar maximum that suggests a fundamental bifurcation in the DEM over the solar cycle.

-This discontinuity is shown in Figure 12 for four sets of observed line fluxes and the calculated DEMs.
-Panels a-d show the relationship over the four years of EVE data between the Fe VIII 168 Å and Fe XIV 211 Å, and Fe XII 195 Å and Fe IX 171 Å lines.
+This discontinuity is shown in Figure 12 for four sets of observed line fluxes, three AIA bands, and the calculated DEMs.
+Panels (a)-(d) show the relationship over the 4 yr of EVE data comparing the Fe XIV 211 Å and Fe IX 171 Å lines with the Fe VIII 168 Å and Fe XII 195 Å lines.
 Both Fe VIII 168 Å and Fe IX 171 Å have their strongest responses at temperatures below the DEM peak, whereas Fe XII 195 Å and Fe XIV 211 Å contribute at or above the temperature peak (see Figure 4).
-Panels a and d show general linear trends between the line pairs that cluster into two distinct sets, one for the solar minimum conditions before 2011 February 8 (blue points) and one for the solar maximum conditions after 2011 March 23 (black points), although these dates are chosen somewhat arbitrarily.
-For example, a given observed flux in Fe IX 171 Å implies two very different Fe XII 195 Å fluxes, depending on the level of solar activity.
+Panels (a) and (d) show general linear trends between the line pairs that cluster into two distinct sets, one for the solar minimum conditions before 2011 February 8 (blue points) and one for the solar maximum conditions after 2011 March 23 (black points), although these dates are chosen somewhat arbitrarily.
+For example, a given observed flux in

+Fe IX 171 Å implies two very different Fe XII 195 Å fluxes, depending on the level of solar activity.
 The most obvious explanation for such a sharp transition in the observed fluxes would be a calibration error in the EVE MEGS-A data.
-However, while the calibration of MEGS-A spectra is updated with rocket under-flights (including one on 2011 March 23, near the division between solar minimum and maximum identified here, Hock et al. 2012), these calibrations are applied in a continuous fashion specifically designed to prevent the kind of discontinuity observed here.
-Additionally, panels b and c show that for lines originating from plasma of similar temperature, the linear trends are uniform, with the transition points (red
+However, while the calibration of MEGS-A spectra is updated with rocket underflights (including one on 2011 March 23, near the division between solar minimum and maximum identified here; Hock et al. 2012), these calibrations are applied in a continuous fashion specifically designed to prevent the kind of discontinuity observed here.
+Panels (b) and (c) show that for lines originating from plasma of similar temperature, the linear trends are uniform, with the transition points (red crosses) clearly connecting the solar minimum and maximum trends.
+The fact that this activity discontinuity is seen across multiple, but not all, line pairs strongly suggests that it is a true feature of the emission and not a result of calibration errors.
+Additionally, panels (e) and (f) compare observations from AIA and are nearly identical to their EVE counterparts in panels (b) and (d).